bertrandmc/til/aws/developer-associate-notes.md

 **transfer acceleration**
 Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

+**S3 Select**
+S3 Select capability is designed to pull out only the data you need from an object, which can dramatically improve the performance and reduce the cost of applications that need to access data in S3.
+Most applications have to retrieve the entire object and then filter out only the required data for further analysis.
+S3 Select enables applications to offload the heavy lifting of filtering and accessing data inside objects to the Amazon S3 service.
+By reducing the volume of data that has to be loaded and processed by your applications, S3 Select can improve the performance of most applications that frequently access data from S3 by up to 400%.
+You can use S3 Select from the AWS SDK for Java, AWS SDK for Python, and AWS CLI.

 # Distribution

 ## CloudFront

+CloudWatch is a metric repository, metrics have retention period, across the dirrerent services CloudWatch has default metrics and you can create your own custom metrics.
+CloudWatch has alarms, which is a way to watch metrics and trigger SNS or SQL when a specific condition is met.

 Terminology:
 Origin: This is the origin of all files that the CDN will distribute.
 Origin can be an S3, EC2 instance, ELB or Route53.